-High school athletes who play fall sports should use the summer months to prepare for the upcoming seasons.
+High school athletes who play sports in the fall should use the summer months to prepare for fall sports.
 In addition to getting in shape, a summer workout program can help athletes avoid some injuries in the fall, prepare for the heat often present as fall sports start, and even impress their coaches.

 Showing up for the first day of fall practice is not the time to try to get in shape.
 Showing up in ideal physical condition will give you the best chance to perform at a high level.
 Since injuries often result when athletes are fatigued, better physical conditioning might prevent some injuries early in the season.